Iyasu I: Ancestry

-Of Amhara descent, Iyasu I was the son of Emperor Yohannes I by his Amhara wife Sabla Wangel.
+Of Amhara descent, Iyasu I was the son of Emperor Yohannes I by his wife Sabla Wangel.

 Iyasu's siblings were brothers Yostos, Tewoflos and Gelawdewos, and sisters Amlakawit and Eleni.

 Rise to the throne

 After the death of his eldest brother Yostos in June 1676, Iyasu inherited the governorship over Semien.
 In 1677–1678, he accompanied his father on a military campaign against the region of Lasta.

-Iyasu fell out with his father in 1681, and according to the chronicles, the prince and his followers crossed the Blue Nile and found refuge in pagan controlled areas.
-At a place called Bete Walato, in Oromo occupied territory, Iyasu met a large number of his father's former subjects, the Kordidas, a largely Amhara group who wished to free themselves from Oromo rule and return to Christianity, the religion of their ancestors.
+Iyasu fell out with his father in 1681, and according to the chronicles, the prince and his followers crossed the Blue Nile At a place called Bete Walato, in Oromo occupied territory, Iyasu met a large number of his father's former subjects, the Kordidas, a largely Amhara group who wished to free themselves from Oromo rule and return to Christianity, the religion of their ancestors.
 The group made Iyasu promise them that if and when he came to the throne he would help them achieve this ambition.
 Not long after this Iyasu reconciled with his father.

 On 15 July (Note: Source say 15th of Hamle which is 15 July, see Ethiopian calendar for more information.)
 1682, the ailing Emperor Yohannes I made Iyasu his successor.
 The dignitaries witnessing Yohannes I final proclamation were Kanafero and Za-Wald (both Azzaz (Note: Azzaz is a common term for civil administrator.
 During the 17th century Gondarine era, the term was a common one for officials whose duties were to supervise the execution of daily affairs in the various departments of the royal court.
 All such chiefs were called Azzaz, with some addition to this title to indicate their special function.)), basha Lesana Krestos, blattengeta Akala Krestos, dejazmach's Anestasyos and Delba Iyasus, and fitawrari Fesseha Krestos among others.

 Yohannes I died on 19 July 1682 and Iyasu ascended the throne, with the serag masare (Note: Serag masare was one of the highest official court titles.
 During the Gondarine era, the serag masare was a palace official who was responsible for activities including the planning, hosting, and presiding of ceremonial events for visiting chiefs of regions and heads of monasteries and parishes, as well as coordinating logistics for the visits.
 He arranged itineraries for foreign dignitaries visiting Ethiopia and accompanied the emperor on all official travel.
 During the coronation, the serag masare took part in the coronation rituals by offering oil to the metropolitan and to invest the new emperor with the crown and royal vestments.)
 Malkea Krestos putting the crown on his head.
 The Tsehafi Taezaz's Hawarya Krestos and Walda Haymanot sent sealed letters to various countries to announce the death of Yohannes I, and that the reign of his son Iyasu I has begun.